 Annalise Toberman heads up the team responsible for UKITS.

-This study has evolved over the last four years and now incorporates an online community aspect offering investment trust providers a unique opportunity to test communications with both wealth managers and private investors.
+This study has evolved over the last six years and now incorporates an online community aspect offering investment trust providers a unique opportunity to test communications with both wealth managers and private investors.

 Annalise will be happy to assist should you wish to discuss becoming part of the study or help if you are a current subscriber.